- Search The Registry

 - Street Team Youth Programs

 *Gil Noble was born on this date in 1932.
 He was a Black television broadcaster and journalist.

-Gil Noble died on April 5, 2012, his survivors include his wife, Norma Jean; their four daughters, Lynn, Lisa, Leslie and Jennifer; a son, Chris; and eight grandchildren.
+Gil Noble died on April 5, 2012, and his survivors included his wife, Norma Jean; their four daughters, Lynn, Lisa, Leslie, and Jennifer; a son, Chris; and eight grandchildren.